wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/g. Blockchain Synchronization/lesson.md

 ![](./images/wavesgit.png)

-Once you see a new update, here is what you can done to upgrade your node:
+Once you receive a notifcation of a new node version release, follow the steps below to upgrade your node:
 1. Get to the directory with the `waves-all-<version number>.jar` file:

     ```